Dany Kane: Magazine and Simard partnership

 In July 1996, the RCMP gave Kane some $30,325 to set up a magazine Rencontres Selectes, a magazine catering to those looking for casual sex whose revenue came from ads for strippers, phone sex and prostitution.
 Kane launched a website to go along with his magazine, which catered to homosexuals looking for casual sex.
-Staff Sergeant St. Onge argued that it was necessary for the Mounties to subsidize Rencontres Selectes because it "it means he [Kane] didn't have to commit serious crimes and thus could avoid getting arrested himself arrested or killed and could continue to feed us information".
+Staff Sergeant St. Onge argued that it was necessary for the Mounties to subsidize Rencontres Selectes because "it means he [Kane] didn't have to commit serious crimes and thus could avoid getting arrested himself arrested or killed and could continue to feed us information".
 Sher and Marsden wrote: "So, the Royal Canadian Mounted Police got into the sex magazine trade.
 Taxpayers' money financed Kane's weekly magazine.
 The force laundered its investment through a bank and a notary".
 In 1997, Rencontres Selectes collapsed owing to a lack of sales.

 Kane reported in the summer of 1996 that a conflict was brewing within the Hells Angels Montreal chapter with one faction loyal to Steinert and another to Stadnick, Stockford and Carroll.
+On 11 May 1996 at a party in Halifax, Steinert's bodyguard, Donald Magnussen, in a moment of drunken rage had killed David Boyko, a member of Winnipeg's los Brovos gang, whom Stadnick was trying to persuade to join the Hells Angels.
+The plans to have los Brovos join the Hells Angels were aborted for a number of years as los Brovos saw Boyko's murder as an act of treachery by Hells Angels.
+Kane reported that Stadnick and Carroll wanted Magnussen killed as Kane stated: "This, in effect, would be the only way to prove to other biker gangs in western Canada that the assassination of Boyko wasn't ordered by the Hells Angels".
 Kane reported that Caroll hired André "Toots" Tousiganat in May 1996 to kill Donald "Bam Bam" Magnussen, the bodyguard to Steinert, and was very unhappy that after five months that Tousigant had failed to act.
 In October 1996, Kane was offered $10,000 by Carroll, Stockford and Stadnick to kill Magnussen.
 Kane knew that Steinert would have him killed if he killed Magnussen, and to get out of the dilemma, asked his handlers to warn Magnussen his life was in danger.
-Roberge warned Magunssen that his life was in danger, but dismissed the warning as a police plot.
+Roberge warned Magnussen that his life was in danger, but dismissed the warning as a police plot.
 Kane was saved when Boucher declared that since Magnussen was a full patch Hells Angel, only another full patch Angel could kill him, and not a Rocker like Kane.
-Kane reported that Boucher had declared as a Nomad president that Stadnick had to kill Magunssen.
-In February 1997, Magunssen beat up Leonardo Rizzuto, the son of the Mafia boss Vito Rizzuto outside of a bar on St. Laurent Boulevard.
-Kane reported that Vito Rizzuto was furious with Magunssen and wanted him dead.
+Kane reported that Boucher had declared as a Nomad president that Stadnick had to kill Magnussen.
+In February 1997, Magnussen beat up Leonardo Rizzuto, the son of the Mafia boss Vito Rizzuto outside of a bar on St. Laurent Boulevard.
+Kane reported that Vito Rizzuto was furious with Magnussen and wanted him dead.